aritra-codes/sparx-bookwork-tracker/README.md

 - Click on 'Load unpacked' and select the extracted folder.
 - Turn on the extension and you're ready to go!

+> [!WARNING]
-**Make sure to refresh the Sparx website if you are already on it.**
+Make sure to refresh the Sparx website if you are already on it.

 ---

 # 🔄 Updating

+> [!WARNING]
-**If you are in the middle of doing homework, either finish the homework or log out of Sparx then log back in after updating.**
+If you are in the middle of doing homework, either finish the homework or log out of Sparx then log back in after updating.

 - Remove the extension from your browser in 'Extensions' (or 'Add-ons').
 - Follow the installations instructions above.